krzysztofj1234567890/computer-science-basics-tutorials/azure/azure_messaging.md

 - Batch: Batch messages: Trigger a workflow that processes messages in batches.
 - Ftp: Connect to an FTP or FTPS
 - Azure BloB Storage: Connect to your Azure Blob Storage

+Sometimes your workflow must connect to an on-premises data source and can use only connectors that provide this access through an __on-premises data gateway__.
+To set up this on-premises data gateway, you have to complete the following tasks: install the local on-premises data gateway and create an on-premises data gateway resource

 ### Trigger